 17:44:04 During maximum eclipse, look out for the 360 degrees "sunset" orange sky and the western sky being almost black because of the shadow of the moon while the eastern sky was lit:

 17:54:22 After maximum, the still eclipsed sun briefly was exposed just over the northwestern horizon before setting:

-The fact that it happened so close to sunset meant that the there was a "double sunset" just minutes apart, as can be seen on this timelapse taken every 1 minute from 17:20 to 18:20, taken with the camera exposure automatic adjustment disabled and artificial lighting turned off.
+The fact that it happened so close to local sunset meant that the there was a "double sunset" just minutes apart, as can be seen on this timelapse taken every 1 minute from 17:20 to 18:20, taken with the camera exposure automatic adjustment disabled and artificial lighting turned off.

 Conjunction of Moon, Venus and Jupiter

 Stormy clouds over Buenos Aires, including mammatus